vaibhavbafna5/bollinger_bands/README.md

 - Benchmarks the strategy against holding a default ticker (normally VTI)
 - Visualizes portfolio earnings for the strategy & the benchmark

 There's an example of how to run the code in the `research` directory.
-To run it interactively, you can do so [here](https://d6ec23e9bd45.ghoul-arctic.ts.net/).
+To run it interactively, you can do so in the `research` directory [here](https://d6ec23e9bd45.ghoul-arctic.ts.net/).

 <br />